-You can apply for both capital and revenue spend.
 You will be required to provide a full breakdown of costs against activity on your application.
 Applications are financial year dependant so costs must be identified against the correct financial year in which the activity is to be completed and claimed.